carbonplan/carbon-removal-application/README.md

 ## license

-All the code in this repository is [MIT](https://choosealicense.com/licenses/mit/) licensed, but we request that you please provide attribution if reusing any of our digital content (graphics, logo, reports, etc.).
-Some of the data featured here is sourced from content made available under a [CC-BY-4.0](https://choosealicense.com/licenses/cc-by-4.0/) license.
-We include attribution for this content, and we please request that you also maintain that attribution if using this data.
+All the code in this repository is [MIT](https://choosealicense.com/licenses/mit/) licensed, and the application markdown content is made available under a [CC0](https://choosealicense.com/licenses/cc-by-4.0/) license.

 ## about us